harvardinformatics/informatics-website/docs/research/index.md

 ### Modeling Non-Standard Coalescent Processes

 Historically, most population genetic has been analyzed using the Kingman coalescent, a model that puts some limits on population history, including where extreme skews in offspring distribution are assumed to be impossible.
 However, some organisms, in particular broadcast spawning marine species, violate this restriction.
 A classic example of this are codfish, a high-fecundity broadcast spawning fish where a few individuals can produce a large fraction of the offspring in a given generation.
-In collaboration with the Wakeley lab and Einar Arnason at the University of Iceland, we are helping to generate and analyze a large cod population genetic panel to test these multiple merger coalsecent models.
+In collaboration with the Wakeley lab and Einar Árnason at the University of Iceland, we are helping to generate and analyze a large cod population genetic panel to test these multiple merger coalsecent models.

 **Lead Bioinformatician**: Tim Sackton

-**Collaborators**: [Wakeley Lab :octicons-link-external-24:](https://wakeley.oeb.harvard.edu/){:target="_blank"} ([OEB :octicons-link-external-24:](https://www.oeb.harvard.edu/){:target="_blank"}, Einar Árnason, University of Iceland
+**Collaborators**: [Wakeley Lab :octicons-link-external-24:](https://wakeleylab.oeb.harvard.edu/){:target="_blank"} ([OEB :octicons-link-external-24:](https://www.oeb.harvard.edu/){:target="_blank"}), [Einar Árnason :octicons-link-external-24:](https://iris.rais.is/en/persons/einar-%C3%A1rnason){:target="_blank"}, ([University of Iceland :octicons-link-external-24:](https://english.hi.is/){:target="_blank"})

 !!! abstract "Related Publication"